top of page

 An abandoned island, that forgotten melody

-This is a reference to TXT's song 'Magic Island' where a friendship is established and a promise is made to never forget this place of solace: "Remember our star song / We were stars in it / The melody that was shining with dreams, don’t forget, forever."
-The fact that the island is now abandoned and the melody is forgotten suggests a sense of loss and disconnect from these once-meaningful connections, memories and promises.
+SELF REFERENCE: In 'Magic Island' a friendship is established and a promise is made to never forget this place of solace: "Remember our star song / We were stars in it / The melody that was shining with dreams, don’t forget, forever."
+The reference to the island being abandoned and the melody forgotten suggests a sense of loss, indicating a disconnection from the once-meaningful connections, memories, and promises.

 Crumbled sandcastle, who’s a liar